 Suddenly, it happened

 On the evening of Jan.
 4 at about 10:27 PM, police received a report that a basketball hoop had collapsed at the Kau Pui Lung Road Playground, injuring a young man.
-Officers and paramedics then arrived and confirmed that a basketball hoop had fallen forward.
+Officers and paramedics then arrived and confirmed that a basketball hoop had fallen forward onto the ground.
 Several individuals were present at the scene, and a 20-year-old male sustained injuries, including a scratch on his head and pain in his left knee and right ribs.
 It was reported that while playing basketball with friends, the hoop suddenly tilted and fell, striking him before he could avoid it, though he was fortunate not to be trapped.

 The injured person was later sent to Queen Elizabeth Hospital for treatment.
 After an investigation, the police preliminarily believe the hoop fell due to rust and aging, categorizing the case as one involving property damage and accidental injury.

-A Wen Wei Po reporter returned to the Playground the following day, where the fallen hoop had not yet been removed.
+A Wen Wei Po reporter returned to the playground the following day, where the fallen hoop had not yet been removed.
 The broken supports showed significant rust at the base, and both this hoop and another similar one across from it had been cordoned off to prevent passersby from getting too close.
 A man was observed squatting by the broken base, seemingly assessing the damage.

 Residents voice out